uncefact/spec-jsonld/README.md

 To register please visit https://uncefact.unece.org/display/uncefactpublic/UNCEFACT+Expert+Registration and follow the registration process.

+The official UN/CEFACT project page can be found at https://uncefact.unece.org/display/uncefactpublic/JSON-LD+Web+Vocabulary

 Chair of the project is Maria Rosaria Ceccarelli.
 Editors are Nis Jespersen @nissimsan and Steve Capell @onthebreeze.

 ## Meetings